orbisgis/h2gis/docs/NATIVE-COMPILATION.md

 This document explains how to compile H2GIS as a native binary using GraalVM and how a C interface is used to communicate with the database.

 ## Prerequisites
-### Linux
+### Linux / MacOS
-On Linux, to compile H2GIS natively you need to install maven, [graalvm EE Core 22.3.5 for java 11 or 17](https://www.oracle.com/downloads/graalvm-downloads.html).
+On Linux and MacOS, to compile H2GIS natively you need to install maven, [graalvm EE Core 22.3.5 for java 11 or 17](https://www.oracle.com/downloads/graalvm-downloads.html).
 Then you need to get a token with
 ```bash
 bash <(curl -sL https://get.graalvm.org/ee-token)